-On behalf of Prevent Blindness, our Board of Directors, and the millions of people at risk for vision loss and eye disease, we thank you for the opportunity to submit written testimony regarding FY 2018 funding for the CDC Vision Health Initiative, CDC Glaucoma Project, and the MCHB National Center for Children's Vision and Eye Health.
+On behalf of Prevent Blindness, our Board of Directors, and the millions of people at risk for vision loss and eye disease, we thank you for the opportunity to submit written testimony regarding FY19 funding for the CDC's Vision Health Initiative and Glaucoma Project, and the MCHB at HRSA in support of the work of the National Center for Children's Vision and Eye Health.
 Please know that Prevent Blindness stands ready to work with the Subcommittee and other Members of Congress to advance policies that will prevent blindness and preserve sight.
-We are happy to be a resource to Subcommittee members and your staff.
-We very much appreciate the Subcommittee's attention to - and consideration of - our requests.